aviatesk/aviatesk.github.io/posts/crystal-julia-random-thoughts-20201231.md

 Say if we want fancy IDE features like type level error linting for a dynamic language, but at the same time also want to preserve its easy and simple coding experience.
 If we have such a tool, we can find an error point or performance pitfall before we actually run the code without scattering type annotations that are only necessary for type checking, like Crystal can ensure type safety of simply-written code at compile time.

 Such a tool needs some kind of inter-procedural program analysis, rather than the other existing, promised [gradual typing](https://en.wikipedia.org/wiki/Gradual_typing) approach[^3].
-But as I said above, it will suffer from incremental analysis speed; we will need analysis caching and its incremental invalidation in order to keep the analysis fast enough for real-time feedbacks in IDEs.
+But as I said above, it will suffer from real-time analysis speed; we will need analysis caching and its incremental invalidation in order to keep the analysis fast enough for real-time feedbacks in IDEs.
-Fortunately, Julia already has good implementation of type inference and inference invalidation logic because of its dynamic nature.
-We can make good us of it to build a next generation of IDEs.
+Fortunately, Julia already has good implementation of type inference and its invalidation system that are originally necessary for the performance and dynamic coding.
+We can make good use of it to build a next generation of IDE.

-This is exactly what I'm trying to realize with [JET.jl](https://github.com/aviatesk/JET.jl).
+The idea outlined above is exactly what I'm trying to realize with [JET.jl](https://github.com/aviatesk/JET.jl).
 I hope I could advance it to a stage where we can use it within VSCode in the next few months.

+---

 [^1]: <https://github.com/crystal-lang/crystal/issues/681>
 [^2]: I guess it's possibly because the priority of REPL is not so high for developers of those languages ?
-[^3]: I think the gradual typing approach would be ineffective especially for Julia, because type annotations are about how a generic function dispatches to its method and so are closely related to how it _runs_ rather than helping a developer.
+[^3]: I think the gradual typing approach would be ineffective especially for Julia, because type annotations are about how a generic function dispatches to its method and so are closely related to how it _runs_ rather than just helping a developer understand code.